-At the mid-way point and completion of each training program a Training Evaluation Form is to be sent out to the participants for completion.
-The Training Evaluation Forms are to be collected and the relevant trainer will prepare a summary of the evaluations to be given to the RTO Managerfor reviewing at the monthly Quality and Compliance Meetings.
+At the midway point and completion of each training program, a training evaluation form is to be sent out to the participants for completion.
+The training evaluation forms are to be collected, and the relevant trainer will prepare a summary of the evaluations to be given to the RTO Manager for review at the monthly quality and compliance meetings.

-In addition to training evaluation, the RTO will conduct random surveys and interviews with industry leaders, clients, students and other community bodies to identify future needs in training.
+In addition to training evaluation, the RTO will conduct random surveys and interviews with industry leaders, clients, students, and other community bodies to identify future needs in training.